demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/AtomicStudio-Better_Shotgun_Tooltip/README.md

 	(When the safety is off) "The safety is off: [Q]" (When the safety is on) "The safety in on: [Q]"

+Customise it to your liking with a customisable on and off messages!
+Just use the keyword "on" or "off" and it auto-colors

 Its just a small change but can save you from "accidentally" killing your friends!

 This includes a config to change the color of the message, this does need lethalconfig OR on thunderstore change it manually!